svennela/gorm-example/README.md

 ./gorm-example

-This will encrypt user name and save it db and decrypt and display.
+This will encrypt user name and save it db and decrypt after reading from db.